envoyproxy/envoy-website/README.md

 $ export UID
 ```

-### The bazel Ruby toolchain
+### The Bazel Ruby toolchain

-As Ruby is required to build the website, a ruby toolchain is included in the bazel rules.
+As Ruby is required to build the website, a Ruby toolchain is included in the Bazel rules.

 This will look for any available Ruby binaries in its environment.